You are listening to the Sean Hannity Radio Show Podcast.

 He might come tomorrow, I guess.

-I guess that's a plan.
+I guess that's the plan.

-E Ploribus Awesome in Trump we trust.
+E. Ploribus Awesome in Trump We Trust.

-Uh, how are you, Miss Coulter?
+How are you, Miss Coulter?

 Good to see you.